MoseleyBioinformaticsLab/jpredapir/README.md

 ## License

-This package is distributed under the [MIT](https://choosealicense.com/licenses/mit).
+This package is distributed under the [MIT](https://choosealicense.com/licenses/mit) license.